Bug report #16945

 As it really does not corrupts the data I cannot tag this as "high priority" unless is a regression from a previous QGIS version (and it may be the case, but can't try right now).

-#2 Updated by Etienne MORO almost 3 years ago
+#2 Updated by Etienne MORO over 4 years ago

 After several tests, I think the real problem is that in a Spatialite DB, you've got a table named geometry_columns_field_infos which isn't correctly filled when you add a field in QGis.